0xFernandezDaniel/Amazon_Data_Engineering/README.md

 Business Use Case: This pipeline allows businesses to extract any Amazon Seller's catalog, ingest the data into a database, and programmatically verify product availability with distributors.
 By automating and optimizing this process, the pipeline saves significant time and effort in sourcing profitable products.

+All of the code can be found in the files provided in this repository.
+If you have any questions or need help using this pipeline, let me know!

 ## Architecture
 ![Project Architecture](architecture.jpeg)